 Grinding, grating, and catching may be a sign that something is going on in your knee cap.
 Now, deep breath- it’s not always serious.
 Conditions like patellofemoral pain syndrome and chondromalacia patella can be associated with noises.

 Essentially if your knee cap is not tracking or moving in the groove it’s supposed to, it can cause noises and pain from irritation.
-Lots of times these conditions can be helped with the right exercise program (hint: I have one here!)
+Lots of times these conditions can be helped with the right exercise program.
 Muscles and tendons can help get the kneecap back into place.

 If you answered NO to the above questions...